zihuaye/3xsd/README.txt

   3wsd:
   Small file under 1KB single process test(full in-mem), with nginx configuring accept_mutex off, 80% performance.
-  Multi process test, with reuse_port enabling kernel, 95% performance of nginx.
+  Multi process test, with reuse_port enabling kernel, 95% performance of nginx(and beyond, may be 105%, based on process number, I tested 4).
   The test is not quite strict， but I just want to say it's fast enough.

   3zsd:
   About 80% performance of 3wsd.

   3nsd:
-  Fast enough...
+  Fast enough...400 r/s

   3fsd:
   Same with 3zsd.